Edward Brotherton, 1st Baron Brotherton: Collecting

-During his lifetime Brotherton amassed an impressive collection including books, manuscripts and letters.
+During his lifetime Brotherton amassed a collection including books, manuscripts and letters.
 His first foray into collecting was, however, unsuccessful.
 In February 1922 he attempted to buy a 15th-century Towneley manuscript of Wakefield Mystery Plays but was outbid by the American book dealer A.S.W.
 Rosenbach.
 His niece, Dorothy Una Ratcliffe, was so disappointed by the loss that Brotherton took her to the bookseller Bernard Quaritch where they bought a first edition of Andrew Marvell's Miscellaneous Poems instead.
 Aided and encouraged by Dorothy, Brotherton continued to add to what would become a large and varied collection and later employed J Alexander Symington as librarian.
 In 1926 Brotherton published a catalogue of the highlights of the collection.
 Brotherton enjoyed showing his treasures to visitors to his home and welcomed many scholars to his private library.

 Brotherton Library

-In 1927 Brotherton donated £100,00 to the University of Leeds for a new library.
+In 1927 Brotherton donated £100,000 to the University of Leeds for a new library.
 In June 1930, in one of his last public acts, he laid the foundation stone for the building, at the same time announcing that he would bequeath his collection of books and manuscripts to the university.
 The Brotherton Library opened in 1936 and still houses his collection which includes 35,000 books, 400 manuscripts, 4,000 deeds and 30,000 letters.
-On his death Brotherton's will also revealed a further bequest of £100,00 to the university.
+On his death Brotherton's will also revealed a further bequest of £100,000 to the university.

 Today the Brotherton Circle honours the generosity of alumni and friends who include a gift to the University of Leeds in their will.

-Political career and honours

-Brotherton was elected as Alderman/Councillor for Leeds City from 1911 to 1915 and was Lord Mayor of Leeds in 1913–14.